ic-factory/ecic/README.md

     ./src/design/queue_system/statemachine-*.vhd      #Path is relative to the project root folder

-Note that even though the current working directory in this example is `arbitor`, the generated files will be placed in the `queue_system` folder, since no hierarchy is included in the design name.
+**Note:** Even though the current working directory in this example is `arbitor`, the generated files will be placed in the `queue_system` folder, since no hierarchy is included in the design name.

 ## Migrating an existing project to use ECIC